‘The Bold And The Beautiful’ Spoilers: Ridge’s Relationship With Quinn Shifts, Thomas Shares Bad News, And Steffy’s Struggles Continue

 Where do things head next on The Bold and the Beautiful?
 Spoilers detail that things continue to be heated between Quinn and Ridge while Eric will be talking with Katie about how much he trusts his wife.
 Steffy is still in the middle of a difficult situation regarding Wyatt and Liam, but she is ready to concede a few things in regards to her estranged mother-in-law.
-In addition, Thomas has some news to share that may shake things up regarding his personal life.
+Also, Thomas has some news to share that may shake things up regarding his personal life.
 What else can everybody expect from the January 17 show and the remainder of the week?

-Quinn may have ordered Ridge out of the hotel room after she came to realize what his angle had been in terms of compromising her in Eric’s eyes, but Bold and Beautiful spoilers hint that things are not quite over between these two.
+Quinn may have ordered Ridge out of the hotel room after she came to realize what his angle had been regarding compromising her in Eric’s eyes, but Bold and Beautiful spoilers hint that things are not quite over between these two.
 It sounds as if they will continue to argue for a bit, as she will insist that she will never, ever give up what she has found with her husband.

 According to SheKnows Soaps, this passionate discussion will give Ridge an opportunity to understand Quinn much better than he previously had.
 Up until this point, he has seen her as a manipulative gold digger.
 However, it seems that Ridge may be starting to see how much she truly cares for his father and it sounds as if he may start to soften toward her.